ultrasaw/lambda_alerting/README.md

 ```

 ## Deployment
-After cloning the repository and addressing the **Prerequisites** section, simply pushing to the main branch will trigger updates to the infrastructure via the following jobs (sequantial):
+After cloning the repository and addressing the **Prerequisites** section, push to the main branch to trigger updates of the infrastructure via the following jobs (sequantial):
 - Static analysis with `pylint`
 - Terraform code validation with `terraform validate`
 - Terraform plan creation with `terraform plan`